Emarioo/BetterThanBatch/README.md

 # Examples
 **NOTE:** These have been tested on my computer with my environment which means that it might not work on your computer.
 You may need to clone the repo, build the compiler with MSVC, and run `compiler.exe --run examples/graphics/quad.btb` to make it work.
 You have to build the repo because there is no release yet.

-[Rendering test](/examples/graphics/quad.btb) rendering with GLEW, GLFW, and OpenGL
+[Rendering test](/examples/graphics/quad.btb) - Rendering with GLEW, GLFW, and OpenGL

+[Multiplayer game](/examples/graphics/game.btb) - Rendering textures and text, simple collision and player movement, sockets and networking.

-[Line counter](/examples/linecounter.btb) reading files, multiple threads
+[Line counter](/examples/linecounter.btb) - Reading files using multiple threads. (probably broken)

 <!-- incomplete [Binary viewer](/examples/binary_viewer/main.btb) parsing/reading binary files, lexing -->